Cookies help us deliver our services.

 Main HF Transceiver: Yaesu FTdx10 Hybrid-SDR covering HF, 6m and 4m.

-VHF & Backup HF: Icom IC-756proII (on loan from G4IRQ as my 756pro has died) with 2m TXCO controlled transverter + 90w linear amplifier.
+6m/2m & Backup HF: Icom IC-756proII (on permanent loan from G4IRQ, as my own IC-756pro has died and the required parts are made from unobtainium!) with 2m TXCO controlled transverter + 90w (run at max 50W) linear amplifier.

 ADSB Rx: Prostick+ RTL-R820T2 based dongle with ADSB Filter and 2 element colinear (in the attic), into RPi then feeding 360 Radar and FlightAware.

-Antennas: The current antennas in use are a 20m circumference triangular sloping loop, apex fed via a 4:1 balun (apex at 6.5m).
-The loop resonates on 10m, where it is 2 wavelengths long.
-The loop is good for 20-6m.
-Other antennas up at the moment are a 5-element short-boom PowaBeam yagi for 2m @ 6.5m, hand rotatable only; a 6m half wave dipole at about 7m all mounted on a fibreglass telescopic mast (extendable to 15m).
-In the garden is a 1m diameter aluminium loop fed with a CCW loop amplifier, which is a very low noise antenna, with extremely sharp nulls, mounted at 0.5m above ground.
-A CCW (Cross Country Wireless) active receive-only delta loop (2m span) at 1m above ground, which is used as a phasing antenna together with the other active loop (via a modified MFJ 1026 phaser).
-For 4m, I use a 2-element 4m 'VK2ABQ style' mini-beam (in the attic).
+Antennas: The current antennas in use are, for HF, EFHW for 40-10m with 56:1 un-un, sloping from 7m down to 3m; Other antennas up at the moment are, for 2m: 5-element short-boom 'PowaBeam' yagi for 2m @ 6.5m, hand rotatable only; a 6m half wave dipole at about 7m all mounted on a fibreglass telescopic mast (extendable to 15m).
+In the garden is a 1m diameter aluminium loop fed with a Cross Country Wireless (CCW) loop amplifier, which makes for a very low noise antenna with extremely sharp nulls and is mounted at 0.5m above ground.
+A CCW active receive-only dipole.
+The elements are around 1.5m each at 3m above ground and mounted vertically.
+This dipole used as a phasing antenna together with the other active loop, via a modified MFJ 1026 phaser.
+For 4m, I use a 2-element 4m 'VK2ABQ style' mini-beam (in the attic) beaming roughly SE, for summer Es.

 To help combat some of the man-made interference, I use an MFJ 1026, which has been a real lifesaver on many occasions!
 Providing you can supply a good noise signal on one antenna and a stronger signal than noise on the other antenna, you stand a fair chance of improving the overall clarity of the wanted signal.
 Doesn't work 100% every time, but it works to some degree on most problems.